googlefonts/fontations/README.md

 - `read-fonts` contains tables and record definitions for parsing fonts.
 - `write-fonts` contains tables and record definitions for editing and compiling fonts.
+- `otexplorer` is a binary crate for querying and printing the contents of font files.

 The `retired_crates` directory contains some earlier experiments: